Last week, I did a fascinating interview with Ryan Faehnle. Ryan is a smart guy when it relates to body composition (your body shape).

 Enjoy the interview.

 Ryan Faehnle: Hi Rick, my name is Ryan Faehnle.
-I know it’s a tough last name that a lot of people screw over up.
-But right now what I currently do is I am a course conductor for the Poliquin Strength Institute, which means I travel internationally to lecture on things like fat loss training, conditioning, injury prevention, and nutrition.
+I know it’s a tough last name many people screw over.
+But right now, what I currently do is am a course conductor for the Poliquin Strength Institute.
+I travel internationally to lecture on fat loss training, conditioning, injury prevention, and nutrition.

-Prior to that, I served 6 years in the military where I worked with troops on their physical fitness to pass the performance test.
-And then I was also a NCAA Division I strength and conditioning coach for 6 years.
+Before that, I served six years in the military, working with troops on their physical fitness to pass the performance test.
+And then I was also an NCAA Division I strength and conditioning coach for six years.

 Rick Kaselj: Okay.
 You have done a lot of stuff.

 Ryan Faehnle: Yes, quite a bit.

 Rick Kaselj: What we are going to talk about on this call is body composition.
 Maybe you can give people a little bit of background.
 Like what body composition is and maybe go into the details of how people can change their body composition, mistakes people make, etc.

 Definition of Body Composition

 But maybe we will start with the basic definition of body composition.